ethereum-optimism/pm/src/sdlc.md

 #### Determine governance impact

-As you develop a design for your change, you’ll need to determine if the change requires governance.
+As you develop a design for your change, you’ll need to determine if the change requires a regular governance process or a maintenance upgrade process.
-Changes that affect consensus, touch smart contracts on L1, modify predeploys, or impact transaction ordering will generally require governance approval.
+Changes that affect consensus, touch smart contracts on L1, modify predeploys, or impact transaction ordering will generally require a regular governance process.
 If you’re unsure, consult Ben Jones.

 For full criteria and examples for determining if governance is needed, refer to the [Governance Criteria](./governance-criteria.md) and the [Law of Chains](https://github.com/ethereum-optimism/OPerating-manual/blob/main/Law%20of%20Chains.md) user protections.